HNLMS Van Speijk (F802): Indonesian service history

 Slamet Riyadi was decommissioned on 16 August 2019, along with five other ships of the Indonesian Navy.

 After she was decommissioned, her OTO Melara 76 mm gun system is reused for naval gunnery training at naval weapons range in Paiton, Probolinggo Regency, East Java.
-As of June 2020, the ship's hulk are planned to be sunk offshore of Karangasem Regency, Bali to be utilized as dive attraction.
+In June 2020, the ship's hulk were planned to be sunk offshore on Karangasem Regency, Bali to be utilized as a diving attraction.